Job posting tips

 Effective April 1, 2023, by default all job postings are open to any B.C. community where the hiring ministry has an existing office with available office facilities.
 If it’s necessary for the position to be restricted to a particular location(s), deputy minister or delegated authority approval is required.
 Follow your ministry’s approval process to request approval to restrict the posting to a specific location.

-For more information check out the Job Posting Locations FAQs.
+For more information check out the Job Posting Locations FAQs below.

 Frequently asked questions: job posting locations